mitre/secure-coding-case-studies/java/msccs-13.md

  ...
 ```

 With all of this, NiFi is now going to interface with a SQL driver provided by the user regardless of what driver the user has selected.
-This exposes the underlying vulnerability, due to the H2 database JAR being put on the runtime classpath of the NiFi application.
+This exposes the underlying vulnerability, due to the H2 database JAR being put on the runtime class-path of the NiFi application.

 #### HikariCPConnectionPool